clc14/ELLIS/README.md

 2. Update the CentOS 7.2 install via `yum -y update`.
 Reboot if necessary.

-3. Log into your lab server (as root) and copy the ELLIS script to your server (under /root or elsewhere).
+3. Log into your lab server (as root) and copy the `ellis.sh` script to your server (under /root or elsewhere).

 4. Run `./ellis.sh`.
 ELLIS will download and install all of the required packages from